-Instructor Training; Students who wish to take the instructor training must be a licensed cosmetologist for a minimum of one year and the license must be valid upon enrollment.
+Instructor Training; Students who wish to take the instructor training must have served actively as a licensed cosmetologist for a minimum of one year and the license must be valid upon enrollment.
 This course of study specializes in the theory and principles of teaching.
 Students receive a minimum of 600 clock hours in lesson preparation, teaching methods, and practice teaching.